naveenacharya1/Hadoop/hadoop-map-reduce/SecondarySortMR/README.md

 # MapReduce - Secondary Sort Program

 Imagine we have temperature data that looks like the following.
-Each line represents the value of a temperature at a particular day.
+Each line represents the value of a temperature at a particular year and month.
 Each value in a line is delimited by a comma.
 The first value is the YEAR, the second value is the MONTH, and the third value is the TEMPERATURE value.
 The data below is a toy data set.
-As you can see, there are three Year: 2012, 2001, and 2005.
+As you can see, there are three Years: 2012, 2001, and 2005.
 The Month are also simple: 01, 11, 08.
 The values are fake as well: 5,45,35,10,46,47,48,50,52,38 and 70.

 ```bash
 2012,01,5